 Based on a gamma value of 2.2, if the square frame appears dark, the LCD monitor's gamma value is low.
 If the square frame appears bright, the gamma value is high.
 You can adjust the gamma value by changing the LCD monitor's brightness settings or by adjusting brightness in the driver menu for the graphics card.

 Naturally, it's even easier to adjust the gamma if you use a model designed for gamma value adjustments, like an EIZO LCD monitor.
-For even better color reproduction, you can set the gamma value and optimize color reproduction by calibrating your monitor.
+For even better colour reproduction, you can set the gamma value and optimise colour reproduction by calibrating your monitor.